 - Speak to Legal Helpline now

-- Further helpful guides
+- Further helpful resources

-If you have been the victim of sexual abuse, you may be contemplating claiming for sexual abuse compensation.
-Regardless of whether it happened when you were a child or during your adult years, if someone has wronged you in this way, claiming compensation should certainly be something you should look into, after all, why should you be left to suffer with the consequences of having to pay medical expenses or counselling costs for example, due to something that someone else did to you, it was not your fault and so you shouldn’t have to deal with any financial worries on top of dealing with the physical and psychological pain you have been left with.
-Claiming compensation for sexual abuse and assault can unfortunately never take away the pain and suffering you have endured but it can help with the financial burden of the costs of your recovery, especially if you have been unable to work, so that you can focus on healing yourself rather than stressing about money.
+If you have been the victim of sexual abuse, you may be contemplating claiming sexual abuse compensation.
+Regardless of whether it happened when you were a child or during your adult years, if someone has wronged you in this way, claiming compensation should certainly be something you should look into, after all, why should you be left to suffer from the consequences of having to pay medical expenses or counselling costs for example, due to something that someone else did to you, it was not your fault and so you shouldn’t have to deal with any financial worries on top of dealing with the physical and psychological pain you have been left with.
+Claiming compensation for sexual abuse and assault can unfortunately never take away the pain and suffering you have endured but it can help with the financial burden of the costs of your recovery, especially if you have been unable to work so that you can focus on healing yourself rather than stressing about money.

 This guide has lots of information regarding compensation for sexual abuse claims to hopefully answer most, if not all, of the questions you may have about what you need to do to start your claim, what happens during the claiming process and how much you may be awarded.
 Have a read through the guide and if you have more questions or would like us to conduct your claim on your behalf, just give us a call.

 If somebody makes unwanted sexual advances towards you, then this is called sexual abuse.
 If they made sexual advances towards you using force, it is sexual assault.

 There are two main types of sexual abuse, contact abuse and non-contact abuse: